 Catch a Christmas movie

-There’s nothing like a Christmas film to light up those dark nights.
+There’s nothing like a festive film to warm up those cold, dark nights.

-The Picturehouse cinema at the Science and Media Museum will show two festive classics this Christmas: The Polar Express 2D will screen daily in the run-up to Christmas.
+The Picturehouse cinema at the Science and Media Museum has a bill of festive classics scheduled for the run-up to Christmas.
 Films include The Nightmare Before Christmas, Mary Poppins Returns, and The Nutcracker.
-There’s also a one-off showing of It’s a Wonderful Life on Christmas Eve.
+There’s also a special showing of It’s a Wonderful Life on Christmas Eve.